wintermanc3r/honey/SSH/README.md

 #### SSH Analysis

+The 'AS_IP_table' file contains a table with information related to each of the SSH attempt destination IPs.
+The table includes:
+* AS
+* IP
+* BGP Prefix
+* Country
+* Registry
+* Allocated
+* AS Name
+* Number of SSH attempts

+The table can be rebuilt by:
+* exec AS_lookup.py for the look up information
+* exec AS_results_parse.py to clean the look up information
+* exec count_append.py to add the number of associated IP attempts as a new column to the table

 Below is a table of the IP addresses that exchanged SSH packets.
 For all IPs where count(SSH packets) < 10, the IP was looked up in the authlog and in pcap to look for anomolous information.